mgravell/DraftBlogs/Pipelines/Part1.md

 ## Summary

 So far, we've looked at *why* 'pipelines' exists, and to start investigating how to use them, we've had a look at the memory pool idea that pipelines depends on.
 Next time, we'll start looking at "pipes" - our mechanism for getting data in and out of a system.
-And after that, we'll look in more detail at how we *work* with pipes - how we actually access the data that we're playing with.